 In 2009 the International Olympic Committee made the decision to add woman’s boxing to the list of Olympic sports for the London Games in 2012.
 Since then, we have seen stars such as Nicola Adams and Katie Taylor emerge, which has contributed to female boxings continuous growth in the UK.

-“There are a lot more women involved within the sport now and especially in the pro ranks, it’s getting a lot more popular.”
+“There are a lot more women involved within the sport now and especially in the pro ranks, it’s getting a lot more popular,” she said.

 “GB have done a lot to help women into the sport.
-In the ‘This Girl Can Campaign,’ GB took on about 15 girls who have never done boxing before and they kept a couple on and one of the girls is good enough now and she has a spot on GB squad through the campaign.”
+In the ‘This Girl Can Campaign,’ GB took on about 15 girls who have never done boxing before and they kept a couple on and one of the girls is good enough now and she has a spot on GB squad through the campaign,” said Davis.

 Similar to many athletes, Davis is still in the dark regarding when boxing will return.